Drip, Drip, Drip - The Sound of Dripping

 The first time I ever dripped was a with a bridgeless, de-wicked LR306.
 It scared the bejeezus out of me!
 A 306 is short and I was staring down at a hot coil.
 There was no way I was going to put my lips less than an inch away from something that looked like a small space heater.
 I got over it, but I just wanted to give you a heads up.

 When someone refers to an atty being "bridgeless" or "de-bridged," the mesh bridge and often the wick (as seen in the 510 diagram) have been removed, leaving only the coil and the reservoir.
 The method of dripping with a bridgeless atty is basically the same as a regular atty, but you have to be fast.
 You are dripping directly onto the coil - think of dripping water onto the coil of an electric stove.
 Instant sizzle.
-The pros with using a bridgeless atty is more intense flavor and it can be easier to clean; the cons are there is no mesh to hold the liquid, so you have to drip more often and (in my experience YMMV) itís easier to get a dry hit.
+The pros with using a bridgeless atty is more intense flavor and it's easier to clean; the cons are there is no mesh to hold the liquid, so you have to drip more often and itís easier to get a dry hit until you get used to it.

 Bridgeless attys are now available with a plate across the top to prevent back splash from popping juice.
 Again, I've never used one since they didn't exist before.